zacjszewczyk/colors/README.md

 ## Description

-This code is, in many cases, a direct NodeJS-to-Python port of Mathew Strom's work in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors).
+This project is, in many cases, a direct NodeJS-to-Python port of Matthew Strom's fascinating work in [*How to pick the least wrong colors*](https://matthewstrom.com/writing/how-to-pick-the-least-wrong-colors).
 I have made minor improvements in certain areas.

 `target_colors` is an array of colors in hexadecimal format.
-If set, the script will attempt to find colors that are similar to these. `pallette_size` tells the script how many colors to return, and should match the number of colors in `target_colors` if set.
+If set and then used to initialize `start_colors`, the script will attempt to find colors that are similar to these. `pallette_size` tells the script how many colors to return, and should match the number of colors in `target_colors` if set.
+Alternately, you may also choose starting colors at random; the script will then adjust those according to the criteria outlined below, courtesy of Matthew's README.

 `energy_weight`, `range_weight`, `target_weight`, `protanopia_weight`, `deuteranopia_weight`, and `tritanopia_weight` can be any floating point number and are set in the `cost` function.
 They adjust the relative impact of each factor in the algorithm's decisionmaking: